 Employees sometimes place more value on these benefits than the salary itself.
 It's important to emphasise that in the UK, this kind of payment cannot be the only form of remuneration, and they must be combined with a fixed or variable salary.
 Employers must at least pay their employees the national minimum wage.

-Read everything you need to know about flexible benefits in 2021 in our latest blog post.
+Read everything you need to know about flexible benefits in our latest blog post.

 What’s the best type of employee compensation?